jklim01/advent_of_code_2021/README.md

     3. If we don't return by the time `Q = Ø`, then no path exists between `s` and `t`.

-    - Every vertex `x` can be in one the following states: unreached(`d(x) = ∞`), labeled (`x ∈ Q`), scanned (`x ∈ S`)
+    - Every vertex `x` can be in one the following states: unreached (`d(x) = ∞`), labeled (`x ∈ Q`), scanned (`x ∈ S`)

-    - If the priority queue uses a data structure that doesn't allow finding a certain element, we can externally store the current `d` value of each vertex, and push the same vertex but with an updated priority when we want to update its priority in `Q`.
+    - If the priority queue uses a data structure that doesn't allow querying or updating specific elements, we can externally store the current `d` value of each vertex, and push the same vertex but with an updated priority when we want to update its priority in `Q`.
 When a vertex that has been popped before is popped again, we will just ignore it.

     - A more practical implementation is to only have vertices with non-infinite priority in `Q`.